datanav/docs/technical/tripletex-businesscentral.rst

 Tripletex Customer person to Businesscentral Customers person
 -------------------------------------------------------------
-Every Tripletex Customer person will be synchronized with a Businesscentral Customers person.
+removed person customers for now until that pattern is resolved, it  will be synchronized with a Businesscentral Customers person.

 Once a link between a Tripletex Customer person and a Businesscentral Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.